Cosas1008/LeetCode/Practice/SlidingWindow/README.md

 - [x] 424   Longest Repeating Character Replacement			  ( Recommanded)
 - [x] 438   Find All Anagrams in a String
 - [x] 632   Smallest Range Covering Elements from K Lists ( Hard )
-- [x] 862   Shortest Subarray with Sum at Least K
+- [x] 862   Shortest Subarray with Sum at Least K ( Hard )
 - [x] 904   Fruit Into Baskets
 - [x] 992   Subarrays with K Different Integers  ( Hard )
+- [x] 1234  Replace the Substring for Balanced String
+- [x] 1248  Count Number of Nice Subarrays
 - [x] 1493  Longest Subarray_of_1's_After_Delete_One_Element (cool)
 - [x] 1574  Shortest Subarray to be Removed to Make Array Sorted
 - [x] 1658	Minimum Operations to Reduce X to Zero ( similar to two sum, hash)